EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     Clear-DnsClientCache
     ````

-1. Open a remote PowerShell session to **VN1-SRV1**.
+1. Store the new local administrator password in a variable.

     ````powershell
-    Enter-PSSession -ComputerName VN1-SRV1
+    $localAdministratorPassword = Read-Host `
+        -Prompt 'LocalAdministratorPassword' `
+        -AsSecureString
     ````

+1. At the prompt **LocalAdministratorPassword** enter a secure password and take a note.

-1. Demote the domain controller.
+1. Demote the domain controller VN1-SRV1.

     ````powershell
+    $job = Invoke-Command -ComputerName VN1-SRV1 -AsJob -ScriptBlock {
-    Uninstall-ADDSDomainController -NoRebootOnCompletion
+        Uninstall-ADDSDomainController `
+            -LocalAdministratorPassword $using:localAdministratorPassword -Force
+    }
     ````

-1. At the prompts **LocalAdministratorPassword** and **Confirm LocalAdministratorPassword** enter a secure password and take a note.
-1. At the prompt **The server will be automatically restarted when this operation is complete.
-The domain will no longer exist after you uninstall Active Directory Domain Services from the last domain controller in the domain.**, enter **y**.
-1. Exit from the remote PowerShell session.
+1. Wait for the job to complete.

     ````powershell
-    Exit-PSSession
+    $job | Wait-Job
     ````

-1. Restart VN1-SRV1.
+    This will take a few minutes.

+1. Read the output of the job.

     ````powershell
-    Restart-Computer VN1-SRV1 -WsmanAuthentication Default
+    $job | Receive-Job
     ````

+    The value of the property **Status** should be **Success**.

 ### Task 4: Remove roles from the decommissioned domain controller